phly/PhlyBlog/README.md

             'tag_feed_title_template'    => 'Tag: %s :: Your Blog Name',

             // If generating a tag cloud, you can specify options for
-            // Zend\Tag\Cloud.
+            // Laminas\Tag\Cloud.
 The following sets up percentage sizing from
             // 80-300%
             'tag_cloud_options'          => array('tagDecorator' => array(
                 'decorator' => 'html_tag',